 In LVGL, objects can be created and deleted dynamically at run time.
 It means only the currently created (existing) objects consume RAM.

 This allows for the creation of a screen just when a button is clicked to open it, and for deletion of screens when a new screen is loaded.

 UIs can be created based on the current environment of the device.
 For example one can create meters, charts, bars and sliders based on the currently attached sensors.

 Every widget has its own create function with a prototype like this:

-In most of the cases the create functions have only a parent parameter that tells on which object create the new widget.
+Typically, the create functions only have a parent parameter telling them on which object to create the new widget.